 Try this: Get some moderate exercise every day, such as a brisk walk or lifting light weights.
 It will help with muscle strength and function.
 Check with your doctor to see how much activity is right for you.

 Eat lots of fruits, vegetables, and lean proteins such as fish and chicken.
 Stay away from sugar and foods that are high in saturated fat.
 And eat smaller portions.
 You probably don’t need as many calories as you once did.

 During menopause, a woman’s vaginal tissues become drier, thinner, and less elastic.
 It might make sex less pleasurable.
 Breasts lose tissue and fat and can seem smaller and less full.

 As men age, they may find it harder to get or keep an erection.
 This may be due to other health conditions as well as side effects of treatments.

 Try this: Talk to your doctor.
-He can prescribe medications to ease physical symptoms or ramp up your desire for sex.
+They can prescribe medications to ease physical symptoms or ramp up your desire for sex.

 We can’t turn the clock backward.
 But with patience, care, and smart lifestyle changes, we can make the most of our bodies as we age.